NiallHornFX/COMP5823M-Mini-Solvers/Notes/Lecture_Notes/COMP5823M_LectureNotes_01_IntroToInterpolation_28-09-21.md

 ### COMP5823M - Animation and Simulation - Lecture Notes 1

-##### Niall Horn - 28/09/2021
+##### Niall Horn - University of Leeds - 28/09/2021
 ___

 #### Module Information

-**10 Weeks, 20 Lectures**

-**12 hour labs (week 4, 7-11)**

-Week 5 - Reading week.

-3 assignemnts and self study (2/3 weeks) 100% total grade, no exam this year.

-Should start lab activties before lab session, as soon as released.
+##### 3 Assignments, ~33% each

+* Inverse Kinematics
+* Cloth Simulation
+* Fluid Simulation

+*Free Form Deformation used to be an assignment but was removed this year and is instead used as a lab exercise / warm up.*

-Reference Textbook : Rick Parent
+**Primary Reference Literature** :

-Implementation : FFD, IK, Cloth Simulation, Fluid Simulation.
+* **Computer Animation, Algorithms and Techniques**, 3rd Ed, (Parent, R)
 ___

 #### Interpolating Values : Basics
 Basic info about what is animation, specifying key frames and using interoplation to generate inbetween frames.
 Not writing notes on this.

 Interpolation vs Approximation, difference been that interoplation, function intersects all points (keyframes) vs just lying close to them / intersecting only some (Including start and end points).

 Seeing joint angles as high dimensional space (but it never is, its always reduced to 2 dimensions, f(t) = angle for each joint axis, so not sure why this concept is even mentioned).

-Linear Interpolation, Geometric (function of u or t). vs Algebaric form derivations, form linear system, to solve for coefficents or expad the coefficents out to matrix form and solve for P values directly.
+Linear Interpolation, Geometric (function of u or t). vs Algebaric form derivations, form linear system, to solve for coefficents or expad the coefficients out to matrix form and solve for P values directly.

-Quadratic and Cubic Interoplation equations.
+Quadratic and Cubic Interpolation equations.

-Using Algeberaic form as derivatives are easier to solve for u.
-Not a fan of his notation choices !
+Using Algebraic form as derivatives are easier to solve for u.

+Eg (1-t)A + tB is Geometric formulation, vs Algebraic form ...

 Types of curves to use, depending on complexity / order, Continuity.
-Global Interoplation (Lagrange Interpolation) of whole curve  vs Local Interoplation between points (Parabolic, Catmull-Rom, Cubic Bezier, BSpline, etc)
+Global Interpolation (Lagrange Interpolation) of whole curve  vs Local Interpolation between points (Parabolic, Catmull-Rom, Cubic Bezier, BSpline, etc)

 Function repersentations